photoprism/photoprism-docs/docs/getting-started/docker.md

 ##### /photoprism/storage #####

-SQLite, cache, session, thumbnail, and sidecar files will be created in the *storage* folder, which is mounted as an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
-You may instead mount a specific host folder as for *originals*, which is better for production environments.
+SQLite, cache, session, thumbnail, and sidecar files will be created in the *storage* folder:

-- Never remove the *storage* volume mount so that you don't lose these files after restarting or upgrading PhotoPrism
+- it must always be configured as a volume mount so that you do not lose these files after a reboot or upgrade
+- never configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden
-- We recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance
+- we recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance
-- Don't mount [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) and do not use them inside the *storage* folder
+- mounting [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) or using them inside the *storage* folder is currently not supported

+Using our example, an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) is created and mounted as *storage* folder.
+You can mount a specific host folder instead, just as with *originals*, which is better for production environments.

 !!! tldr ""
-    When moving your installation to another host, move the complete *storage* folder along with it.
+    Should you later move your instance to another host, the easiest and most time-saving way is to copy the entire *storage* folder, although some files may be recreated.

 ##### /photoprism/import #####